aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 the picture a bit too dark as there is more depth to darkness before cut-off compared to clipping on the high end.
 However, do not trust the exposure detection, instead take a picture and look specifically at skin tones in faces of people that already are standing in the photo area.
-Faces are the key bit and the exposure needs to be adjusted just to the and ignore darker of lighter clothing.
+Faces are the key bit and the exposure needs to be adjusted just to the faces and ignore darker of lighter clothing.
 Do some test shots and find settings where faces look not too bright, but also not very dark and fix those settings in manual mode.

 Now you are ready for the action.
 Shape the crowd, check the faces and the action can start!